- Modules Intro

 Why do you need IQ Mobile?

-Employees in the field have information vital to the adminstration of their work.
+Employees in the field have information vital to the administration of their work.
 Because these employees are not ‘connected’ to the system administrating their work, the processing of their information tends to lag by hours if not days.

 IQ Mobile gives select employees the ability to enter information against existing orders through a standard Smart Phone Internet Browser, making their data available instantly.